cogawi/resume/resume.md

 - Knowledgeable in static, dynamic explicit, and thermal FEA.
 - Strong interest in composite design and analysis, biocomposites, and renewable energy.
 <!-- Experienced in R&D through university lab research.-->
-- Proficient in Mandarin Chinese and Spanish, ready to directly engage with overseas partners.
+- Proficient in Mandarin Chinese, ready to directly engage with overseas partners.

 # EDUCATION